How to Make Plant-Based Soap: Melt-and-Pour Vegan Soap Made Easy

 Fresh or Dried?
 A Candid Look at Using Herbs in Handmade Soaps

 When incorporating herbs into my handmade soaps, I often find myself debating between using fresh or dried varieties.
-While dried herbs offer convenience and a longer shelf life, there’s something special about the vibrancy and aroma of certain fresh herbs.
+While herbs that you have dried and stored from your garden offer convenience and a longer shelf life, there’s something special about the vibrancy and aroma of certain fresh herbs.
 Through my soap making journey, I’ve discovered that herbs like thyme and rosemary work exceptionally well when used fresh, as long as they are finely chopped or minced.
 The key is ensuring the herb pieces are small enough to distribute evenly throughout the soap batter without leaving any large, wet clumps that could lead to spoilage.
 I typically use 1-2 teaspoons of finely chopped fresh thyme or rosemary per pound of oils in my soap recipes.
 However, I exercise caution with more moisture-rich fresh herbs like basil and parsley.
 Unless they are chopped into an almost powdery consistency or pureed, these herbs can create a mucky texture and potentially cause spoilage in the final soap bars.
 It’s all about striking the right balance between preserving the vibrant essence of fresh herbs while ensuring a stable and long-lasting final product.

 A wooden herb stripper with fresh thyme being run through.